Zhang-Ale/Spike-The-Swordfish/README.md

 3. At the start of the game, sometimes the player can't control the spadefish's movement.
 A small sprint will help to gain its control. <br>

 # Build download link
-(please download the entire folder named "Build", not just the exe file) <br>
+(Please download the entire folder named "Build", not just the exe file) <br>
 [**Drive link**](https://drive.google.com/drive/folders/1T5-1QHLdo5BKQHgRX1ycoyQIqgDQebnt?usp=sharing) <br>

 # Credits